A Relaxed Ka\v{c}anov Iteration for the $p$-Poisson Problem: Introduction

-Due to the non-linear structure of the problem it is hard to obtain numerical solutions of this problem.
+Due to the nonlinearity of the problem it is harder to obtain efficient numerical solutions of this problem with a guaranteed performance.
 Our goal is to construct solutions of~\eqref{eq:weakppoisson} by means of a numerically accessible algorithm.
-In particular, we construct an iterative algorithm that approximates solutions of~\eqref{eq:weakppoisson}, where in each step only a linear problem has to be solved.
-We focus here on the iteration on the infinite dimensional space~$W^{1,p}_0(\Omega)$.
-However, the same algorithm will immediately apply also to discretized versions of the $p$-Poisson problem, e.g. by means of finite elements or wavelets.
-This coincides with the approach discussed in~\cite{CU05} to first finding an iteration on the infinite-dimensional solution space and later discretize in space.
+In particular, we construct an iterative algorithm that approximates solutions of~\eqref{eq:weakppoisson}, where in each step only a linear elliptic problem has to be solved.
+Primarily, we focus here on the iteration on the infinite dimensional space~$W^{1,p}_0(\Omega)$.
+However, the same algorithm will immediately apply also to discretized versions of the $p$-Poisson problem, e.g., by means of finite elements or wavelets.
+This approach would coincide with the one adopted, for instance, in~\cite{CU05} of first finding an iteration on the infinite-dimensional solution space and then discretizing in space.
+We will consider in subsequent work the effect of the discretization and its adaptation to error estimators.

-In this paper we restrict ourselves to the case $p\in(1,2]$, since we are in particular interested in relative small values of~$p$, also because the case of $p>2$ is already addressed to a certain extent in~\cite{CU05}.
-We will see in Example~\ref{ex:peak} that our algorithm actually only works properly for the range of~$p \in (1,2]$.
+In this paper we also restrict ourselves to the case $p\in(1,2]$, since we are in particular interested in relatively small values of~$p$, also because the case of $p>2$ is already addressed to a certain extent in~\cite{CU05}.
+We will see, e.g., in Example~\ref{ex:peak} that our algorithm actually only works properly for the range of~$p \in (1,2]$.